 Magennis continued his statement, explaining that the team has managed to balance the new players out quite well in terms of how the strikers and wingers have interacted thus far, although he conceded that there are many areas in which both can improve.

-Much like bingo games for Australians, there’s always a risk and things can go either way.
+Much like online entertainment games, there’s always a risk and things can go either way.
 He added that he believes that overall, they are a solid team, and that they need to strive to be more consistent in the way that they play together.

 Coach Grant McCann

 New Hull coach Grant McCann has indeed worked with both Maddison and Wilks in the past, and was pleased with how the players were able to settle in with their new team.
 Commenting on their performances in the team’s latest games, McCann stated that they have both had a huge impact on the how well the team has been playing.

 He explained that Mallik had only started in 5 games so far, including one against Chelsea, and was able to score two during, adding that not only can Mallik score clear goals, but he’s able to get himself into the right position within the box.

 He continued, saying that Marcus has also had a positive impact on the rest of the team, explaining that the player was an obvious threat once he was able to gain control of the ball, and that he was always looking to get forward ahead of his opponents.

 Hull City has confirmed that Jackson Irvine will be taking over the role of captain for the foreseeable future.
 Current captain Eric Lichaj has been away from the team due to an injury, being ruled out of the season along with Herbie Kane.